seunghwan-choi/seunghwan-choi/README.md

 # Hi!
-Welcome to my pages!
+I'm Seunghwan Choi, a student working in computatoinal biology.